waltervh/BornAgain-website/content/documentation/running-gui/_index.md

 +++
-title = "Using Graphical User Interface" weight = 30
+title = "Using the Graphical User Interface" weight = 30
 +++